AuroZeon/aurozeon-site/content/byebites/user-agreement.md

 ## Contact Us

-If you have any questions about this Agreement, please contact us at:
+If you have any questions about this Agreement, please contact us at <a href="byebites-support.html">here</a>.

-Email: legal@byebites.aurozeon.com

 ByeBites Team
 c/o AuroZeon